chagaz/sfan/README.md

 For a visualisation about the workflow, see `data/synthetic_gwas/workflow_snp-network-from-real-dat.svg`

 ## Synthetic data experiments -- TO BE COMPLETED

+For a visualisation of the validation pipeline, see `code/validation-pipeline.svg`.

 `code/evaluation_framework.py` contains methods and classes needed for evaluation (determining cross-validation sets, computing performance, etc.)

 `code/synthetic_data_experiment.py` runs experiments on synthetic data.